Edmund Phelps On Innovation, Prosperity, & The Good Life

 How are those two things - the Good Life and economic dynamism - connected?

-Edmund Phelps: In Mass Flourishing, I argue that the good economy is the kind of economy offering the good life as conceived by Aristotle, which basically amounts to having the freedom and opportunity to pursue creative and meaningful problem solving.
+Edmund Phelps: In Mass Flourishing, I argue that the good economy is the kind of economy offering the Good Life as conceived by Aristotle, which basically amounts to having the freedom and opportunity to pursue creative and meaningful problem solving.

-Creativity, when applied toward productive economic ends, directly enriches both the the economy and also contributes to a meaningful fulfilling life for the individual contributor.
+Creativity, when applied toward productive economic ends, directly enriches both the economy and also contributes to a meaningful fulfilling life for the individual contributor.

-When individuals pursue fulfillment, purpose, and creativity, central aspects of the good life, They naturally produce innovative ideas that drive economic productivity.
+When individuals pursue fulfillment, purpose, and creativity - central aspects of the Good Life - they naturally produce innovative ideas that drive economic productivity.

 One of Bloomberg Businessweek’s Best Books of 2014